torres274/crud-node/README.md

 * Method POST

 To test the create method you just have to select POST and add the URL [http://localhost:8000/](http://localhost:8000/).
+Then select RAW and insert the following JSON.

 ``` JSON
 {